PIM

 There’s been a surge in social selling, an uptick in subscription services, and an increase in incredibly targeted email marketing campaigns — but nothing is quite as effective as a recommendation from a trusted source.

-According to Influencer Marketing Hub, influencer partnerships have been such a huge success for brands that the market is projected to expand to $16.4 billion this year.
+According to Influencer Marketing Hub, influencer partnerships have been such a huge success for brands that the market expanded to $16.4 billion in 2022 and $21.2 billion in 2023.

 It’s not just big-name influencers like the Kim Kardashians of the world, either.

-In the U.K., research from Statista shows that Instagram nano-influencers with 1,000 to 5,000 followers enjoy a 4.4% engagement rate, making smaller accounts some of the best partners.
+Research from Statista shows that, in the U.K., Instagram nano-influencers with 1,000 to 5,000 followers enjoy a 4.59% engagement rate, making smaller accounts some of the best partners.

 Teaming up with a well-known figure or an industry expert comes with plenty of benefits: